OpenEMR HIPAA Compliance and Cloud Hosting Best Practices

 With the support of modern and flexible tools such as the OpenEMR cloud hosting, the process of compliance with HIPAA becomes not solitary but multi-layered.
 In this blog, you’ll find the necessary steps to secure your EHR data and maintain healthcare data security in the cloud.

-The HIPAA Importance in Healthcare Cloud Hosting
+Why HIPAA Compliance Matters in Healthcare Cloud Hosting

 The HIPAA laws are uncompromising rules on data protection.
 Its main regulations, the Privacy Rule, the Security Rule, and the Breach Notification Rule, are used to regulate the use, disclosure, and protection of the PHI.